 Horizontal Scaling Patterns

 Queue depth is your primary auto-scaling signal.
-It directly reflects the gap between ingest rate and processing capacity.
-When queue depth grows, add workers.
-When it shrinks to near zero and stays there, scale down.
-Latency-based scaling is a secondary signal; queue depth tells you about demand before latency degrades.
+It reflects the gap between ingest rate and processing capacity.
+Add workers as depth grows; scale down when it stays near zero.

 Partition workloads by priority.
 Real-time single-invoice processing (a user uploading one document and waiting for results) and large batch imports (processing a month-end dump of 10,000 invoices) have fundamentally different latency requirements.
 Run them on separate queues with independent consumer pools.
 This prevents a large batch import from starving real-time processing.
 Your real-time queue might maintain a fixed minimum of warm workers for consistent response times, while your batch queue scales elastically from zero.